Oshe ogunda

 • The son dethrones the father.

-• You have to listen to the advice of the woman.
+• You have to listen to the woman's advice.

 • AYE ate goat.